Codeinwp/visualizer/readme.txt

 = 1.4.1 =
 * Fixed issue which prevents the plugin working on SSL backend
 * Fixed issue with CSV file uploading in IE and other browsers
+* Fixed issue with empty series, which appears due to leading space in a source file
 * Added ability to define custom delimiter, enclosure and escape variables for CSV parsing

 = 1.4 =